 3. Delete conflicting registry entries

-Most of the times, malwares add malicious keys into the registry to block active antivirus from system.
+Most of the times, malware add malicious keys into the registry to block active antivirus from a system.
 Below are the steps to delete registry entries.

 - Open Run and type regedit and click on OK.